 Anatomy and Physiology

 Keck Graduate Institute offers introductory courses to the principles of Anatomy and Physiology in hybrid modules.
 Using innovative cyber-anatomy technology, students will explore the human body using a "virtual cadaver" in a simulated 3D space.
-The course is open to all undergraduate students and fulfills the Anatomy and Physiology pre-requisite for entrance into KGI's School of Pharmacy.
+These courses are open to all undergraduate students and fulfill the Anatomy and Physiology pre-requisite for entrance into KGI's School of Pharmacy.

 June 13, 2015 - August 8, 2015 (No lab on July 4th)

 This eight week course utilizes a hybrid teaching model of online lecture material with live instruction for labs and work in small groups.
 Online course work can be done according to the student's schedule and; laboratories are taught on Saturdays.

 Three to four hours of online coursework from asynchronously delivered videos and other online material.

 Saturday in-class coursework/labs*:

 8:00 a.m. - 10:00 a.m. - Anatomy small group work